The hottest research from various peer-reviewed journals — handpicked weekly by the ACC.org Editorial Board led by Kim Eagle, MD, MACC.

 Sofi F, Dinu M, Pagliai G, et al. Circulation 2018;Feb 26:[Epub ahead of print].

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Lipid Metabolism, Nonstatins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Diet, Hypertension, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Diet, Hypertension, Smoking

 Keywords: ACC Publications, Cardiology Magazine, Adrenergic beta-Antagonists, Ambulatory Care Facilities, Angiotensin-Converting Enzyme Inhibitors, Antihypertensive Agents, Blood Pressure, Blood Pressure Monitors, Blood Pressure Determination, Body Composition, Body Mass Index, Body Weight, Cardiovascular Diseases, Cardiovascular Nursing, Cholesterol, LDL, Counseling, Cross-Over Studies, Diet, Mediterranean, Diet, Vegetarian, Disease-Free Survival, Energy Intake, Expert Testimony, Follow-Up Studies, General Practitioners, Glucose, Healthy Volunteers, Heart Failure, Hospitalization, Hypertension, Inpatients, Medication Adherence, Micro-Electrical-Mechanical Systems, Nicotine, Obesity, Overweight, Peptidyl-Dipeptidase A, Prevalence, Primary Health Care, Prospective Studies, Risk Assessment, Risk Factors, Sedentary Lifestyle, Smoking, Tobacco Products, Tobacco Use, Triglycerides, United States Food and Drug Administration